mohamedhadrami/WeatherWebApp/README.md

 # WeatherWebApp

 *WeatherWebApp* is a Node.js-based web application that provides weather information.
 It utilizes various controllers for geocoding and weather.
+Using [National Web Service API](https://www.weather.gov/documentation/services-web-api) and [OpenCage Geocoding API](opencagedata.com).

 ## Dependencies